corda/corda-docs/content/en/docs/corda-os/4.5/api-flows.md

 A killed flow running the code above, will exit either when it reaches the next `sendAndReceive` or straight away if the flow is already suspended due to the `sendAndReceive` call.

-If your flow is not making thorough use of suspendable functions, you will need to check the status of the flow manually to cooperate with the kill flow request.
+If your flow has functions that are not marked as `@suspendable`, you may need to check the status of the flow manually to cooperate with the kill flow request.

-This is done by checking the `isKilled` flag of a flow.
-A simple example can be found below:
+To do so, check the `isKilled` flag of the flow.
+Use the example below to see how this is done:

 {{< tabs name="tabs-35" >}}
 {{% tab name="kotlin" %}}